The Best Mac PDF Converter of 2020

-So it’s necessary to have a powerful Mac PDF converter tool, stop re-typing another documents and get back to what’s really important—your work.
+So it’s necessary to have a powerful Mac PDF converter tool in 2020 so that you can finally stop re-typing other documents and get back to what’s really important – your work and productivity.

 - Ease of use: When we want to use my PDF converter, we want to simply drag-n-drop-n-go. we expect to need a Mac app that should be dead simple to use each time.

 - Export options: With this category of apps, this is the single most important feature.
 A good PDF converter should convert a PDF into a different format such as images, text/RTF, Microsoft Office Word, Excel, Powerpoint, etc. that are compatible with Apple iWork as well.

 - Converting quality: While much emphasis is placed on the ability to convert PDF files, equally as important is the ability to keep the original formatting and produce high-quality results.
 Besides, the best programs quickly and batch processes the task to provide a pleasant conversion experience.

 - Optical Character Recognition (OCR) — The ability to apply Optical Character Recognition (or OCR) is extremely important as it takes an image that looks like text and converts it to actual, computer-readable text.
 A Mac PDF Converter that integrates OCR technology will save you tons of hours when it comes to dealing with scanned PDFs.

 Among all the apps that we tested, Wondershare PDF Converter Pro for Mac was the clear winner.

 The reason why it stands out of the competition is because of some of these features that it possesses, and the number of file types that it converts your PDF to is unparalleled.